snoob/moufflejs/README.md

 ## Moufflejs

-The lightweightest js famework on the market
+The lightweightest JS framework on the market

 ### How to install